snddude/godot-debug_console/README.md

 )
 ```

-The "argument_type" argument uses the standard TYPE_NIL, TYPE_INT, TYPE_FLOAT values that are provided by Godot.
+The "argument_type" argument uses the standard TYPE_... values that are provided by Godot (for example: TYPE_NIL, TYPE_INT, TYPE_FLOAT, etc.)

 > [!NOTE]
 > Every command that gets added by a node should be removed when that node exits the scene tree.
 You do this by using the following function: